 Finally, let us present the results of this test.
-The determination of the projected and unprojected couplings obtained on the LCP2 is shown in Fig.~\ref{fig:LCP2_tuned_coupling}.
-The results obtained with parallel tempering for the unprojected coupling show no visible dependence on $L$ within the achieved per mil accuracy, and agree perfectly with the continuum-extrapolated target value $\sigma_{\tg}^{(\noproj)}=36.31(26)$ earlier obtained in Eq.~\eqref{eq:sigma_tg_noproj_PTBC}, represented by the dashed shaded area in the plot.
-Moreover, also in this case we find perfect agreement between the results obtained with the PTBC and the standard algorithms as far as the projected couplings are concerned.
-This piece of evidence completes the plan outlined at the beginning of this section, and fully confirms the reliability of topology projection for the purpose of calculating the step-scaling function, and hence the $\Lambda$-parameter.
+The determination of the projected and non-projected couplings obtained on the LCP2 is shown in Fig.~\ref{fig:LCP2_tuned_coupling}.
+The results obtained with parallel tempering for the non-projected coupling show no visible dependence on $L$ within the achieved per mil accuracy, and agree perfectly with the continuum-extrapolated target value $\sigma_{\TGF}^{(\noproj)} (u^{(0)}_\tg)=36.31(26)$ earlier obtained in Eq.~\eqref{eq:sigma_tg_noproj_PTBC}, represented by the dashed shaded area in the plot.
+Moreover, also in this case we find perfect agreement between the results obtained with the PTBC and the standard algorithms for the projected couplings.
+This piece of evidence completes the plan outlined at the beginning of this section, and fully confirms the reliability of topological projection for the purpose of calculating the step-scaling function and hence the $\Lambda$-parameter.